John Malone was born on 4 June 1833 in Newport, Tipperary, he was the son of Peter Malone and Ellen Callinan.

 In June 1919 he was discharged as being unfit due to defective eyesight.
 By 1939 Hugh and Edith were in Afoneitha, close to Ruabon, they both remained there until Edith died in May 1957 aged 75 and Hugh in May 1963 aged 84.

-The photographs and much information been given by Julie Walker, a direct descendant of Ellen and Stephen Fagg.
+The photographs and much of the information has been supplied by Julie Walker, a direct descendant of Ellen and Stephen Fagg.
 Julie visited the Cemetery some years ago on a visit from her home in Australia.Annette Edwards.

 Researched by Annette Edwards.
 With help from Judy Roberts of Chirk.